homeymusic/mami.codi.R/README.md

 variance values and compared the predictions with results from six of the large-scale behavioral experiments.

-Because the spatial signal and the temporal signal have different origins we initially did a two-dimensional variance search.
-However the closest fits to the behavioral data came from spatial and variance values being the same.
-Insofar as this model represents processing in the auditory cortex, it would seem that estimating the cyclicity of the two signals happens higher up in the auditoray system after the spatial and temporal signals have been processed.
+Because the period signal and the frequency signal have different origins we initially did a two-dimensional variance search.
+However the closest fits to the behavioral data came from period and variance values being the same.
+Insofar as this model represents processing in the auditory cortex, it would seem that estimating the cyclicity of the two signals happens higher up in the auditoray system after the period and frequency signals have been processed.

 ### Difference between Stern-Brocot Rational Fraction Approximations and Floating Point Values